 When is specialized bike insurance a good idea?

-If you don’t have home and auto insurance, you can cover your bike with a specialized bike insurer like Velosurance.
+If you don’t have home and auto insurance, you can cover your bike with a specialized insurer like Velosurance or Trov.

 You may also want to consider a specialized insurer if you ride competitively.
 Specialized insurers can offer coverage for spare parts, expensive race clothes and race-worthy rental bikes so you don’t have to miss an important event.
 And if you do miss a race, you can be reimbursed for your entry fee.